undercloud/beacon/README.md

 ```

 ### Domain
-If your app can de accessed from  multiple hostnames, you can setup personal routes:
+If your app can de accessed from  multiple hostnames, you can setup personal routes for each domains:
 ```PHP
 $router
   ->domain('api.example.com', function ($router) {